 Everything worked then.
 There’s also strange voodoo you have to run to

-unregister old packages - brew info haskell-platform
+unregister old packages - brew info haskell-platform splits out the

 necessary commands.